Garden-AI/garden/helm/README.md

 ## Values
 The deployment is configured via values.yaml file.
 See `./globus_compute_endpoint/values.yaml` for defaults and `./garden_values.yaml` to see what we override.

+## Globus Group
+Since the endpoint can't be public, we've set it up behind a "Garden Users" Group that people can join.
+To associate an endpoint uuid with a group uuid you need to email support@globus.org and someone on the compute team will handle it.